peterujah/php-google-translator/README.md

  $translate->button(optional width = "50%");
  ```

- When your provider is `GTranslator::SELECT`, button will return a html select option
+ When your provider is `GTranslator::SELECT`, button will return a html select option.
   ```php
  $translate->button();
  ```